kroman0/products/quintagroup.plonegooglesitemaps/trunk/README.txt

 With Plone Google Sitemaps product you can enable following Sitemap types on your Plone website:

 * ``Content Sitemap`` - is a regular list of pages on your website.
-Creating and submitting such a Sitemap lets Google know about all the pages on your Plone web site, including URLs that may not be discoverable by Google's normal crawling process.
+Creating and submitting such a Sitemap lets Google know about all the pages on your Plone website, including URLs that may not be discoverable by Google's normal crawling process.
-* ``Mobile Sitemap`` - is a specific type of Sitemap, that indexes all site URLs that serve content for mobile devices.
+* ``Mobile Sitemap`` - is a specific type of Sitemap, that indexes all site URLs that serve mobile-oriented content.
 * ``News Sitemap`` - is different from regular Sitemaps, since it is specific to Google News only.
   It uses the Sitemap protocol, with additional News-specific tags, defined by Google.
-The package brings additional Google Sitempas tab to News Item content type for defining NewsSitemap-specific meta tags.
+The package brings protocol with additional Google Sitemaps tab to News Item content type for defining NewsSitemap-specific meta tags.

 Different Sitemap types index their own content and do not depend on other Sitemaps.

 Usage
 -----